 - Various oil and gas limited partnerships

-Additionally, private placements and other alternative investments often are not liquid, and therefore inappropriate for an investor that may need access to their cash.
+Additionally, private placements and other alternative investments are often not liquid.
+Therefore they are inappropriate for an investor that needs access to their cash.

-When it comes to investments, the person that handles your money or advises you on which opportunities to pursue should have your best interest in mind.
-However, it frequently happens that someone is more worried about their own bottom line than your investment portfolio and therefore can mismanage your money.
+Whoever handles your money or advises you on which investment opportunities to pursue should have your best interest in mind.
+However, brokers/advisors are usually more concerned with their bottom line than your investment portfolio and can mismanage your money.

-At SSEK Law Firm, our team of investment fraud attorneys will assess your case and help make sure that you get back what is rightly yours.Financial Product Failures
+At SSEK Law Firm, our investment fraud attorneys assess your case to ensure you get back what is rightly yours.Financial Product Failures

-During the past 20 years, brokerage firms and their brokers have become more and more focused on selling "products” as opposed to the actual selling of individual stocks and bonds.
+Over the last 20 years, brokerage firms have become focused on selling "products" instead of individual stocks and bonds.

-Some of these products are easily understood and explained, such as equity or bond mutual funds, but problems arise when the firms and their brokers attempt to supplement what was supposed to be just a simple investment.
+Some of these products are easily understood and explained, such as equity or bond mutual funds.
+However, problems arise when the firms and brokers attempt to supplement what was supposed to be just a simple investment.

-Examples of this are the Morgan Keegan RMK Funds and the Schwab YieldPlus Funds, both of which were touted and promised to investors as being “safe and secure" investments, which instead suffered unacceptable losses for such products.
+Examples are the Morgan Keegan RMK Funds and the Schwab YieldPlus Funds.
+Both were touted and promised to investors as "safe and secure" investments; instead, they suffered unacceptable losses for such products.

-The impetus for these financial product failures was largely due to an investment called "derivatives” which were added to the funds as a means of bolstering their returns.
-The brokerage firms and their brokers would advertise the superior returns on these products as if such returns were a result of the firm's market acumen.
-In reality, the only thing that was accomplished for investors was an increased risk taken in the product, while still being advertised to them as relatively safe.
+The impetus for these financial product failures was primarily due to an investment called "derivatives."
+Derivatives are added to funds to bolster their returns.
+The brokerage firms and their brokers would advertise the superior returns as though returns were from the firm's market acumen.

-In reality, many brokers were actually misled into promising that to investors by their firm’s own marketing materials on the product.
-A current product that is popular amongst brokers is the Securities Backed Loan ("SBL"), or basically a brokerage firm credit line.
+A current product that is popular amongst brokers is the Securities Backed Loan ("SBL"), or a brokerage firm credit line.
 The firms and brokers extoll the upsides of these products, painting them as a win/win investment.

-One financial product failure which is garnering a lot of national and international attention at the moment is that of GPB Capital private placements.
-Many investors have been unsuitably recommended these products by brokers even with the knowledge that they were dropping in value.Free Investment Fraud Consultation
+Another financial product failure garnering a lot of national and international attention at the moment is GPB Capital private placements.
+Brokers have unsuitably recommended many investors these products even with the knowledge that they were dropping in value.Free Investment Fraud Consultation

-Here at SSEK Law Firm, our securities lawyers have many years of experience helping investors who have been wronged by investment fraud recoup any losses that they occurred.
+SSEK Law Firm’s securities lawyers have many years of experience helping investors wronged by investment fraud recoup their losses.
 Whether through a financial product failure or broker misconduct, we are confident that we can help you.